-Understanding the average salary in Singapore is essential for HR managers, payroll teams, and business leaders.
-It helps organizations plan hiring budgets, forecast payroll costs, and set compensation that matches market expectations.
+Understanding average salary in Singapore is important for HR managers and payroll teams.
+As a result, it helps organizations plan hiring budgets more accurately, forecast payroll costs, and set compensation that matches market expectations.

 In 2026, Singapore’s average monthly salary is expected to be around SGD 6,282, which means that the country will need a growing number of professionally qualified workers.
-This figure includes employer CPF contributions but excludes bonuses and additional benefits.
+This amount covers only employer CPF contribution, but does not cover bonuses and other benefits.

 With the continued upward trend in the areas of technology, finance, and healthcare, the average wage in Singapore is expected to continue rising, and some projects suggest that it could rise even more to SGD 6,750 in 2026.
 The mean salary shows significant variability across industries, experience levels, and company sizes, indicating that these factors should be carefully considered when analyzing compensation.

-Understanding the difference between average and median salary is critical for accurate salary planning, which offer different views of earnings for the whole labor force.
+Knowing the difference between average and median salary helps with better salary planning,which offer different views of earnings for the whole labor force.

 The average salary is the total of all workers divided by the number of workers.
 High-income earners can push this number upward and resulting in an average that is higher than what one would expect a typical worker to earn.
 Using the example, a small group of highly paid experts in a certain field can set the average wage that surpasses the income levels of most professionals in the branch.